EvgenyNerush/easy-xray/README.md

 Most of GUI clients are based on xray core, but do not fully support its configuration, that is crutial for Tor.
 To use [TorBrowser](https://www.torproject.org/download/) in this case, use bridges.
 To get a bridge, send a letter to bridges@torproject.org, then copy symbols after `obfs4` and paste them to TorBrowser bridge settings.

+### Bittorrent

+Bittorent protocol is blocked in the current configuration.
+Using bittorent on a VPS can lead to a ban from VPS provider.

 ### Futher reading